 The archaeologist I met at El Lahun said that they finally hope to drain the water from Hawara within the next couple of years.
 Funds are tight, however, and they’ll have to wait for official approval.

-But who knows – within several years, the archaeological sites of the Fayoum could go from being obscure oddities to some of Egypt’s most must-see destinations.
+But who knows – within several years, the archaeological sites of the Fayoum could go from being obscure oddities to some of Egypt’s top must-see destinations.

 After visiting the pyramid, I took in the views of the lush green field nearby.
-There are many such fields around the Fayoum area.
-They suddenly disappear into the desert, resulting in a striking and abrupt contrast.
+There are many such fields around the Fayoum which suddenly disappear into the desert, resulting in an abrupt and striking contrast.

 The sites are around 100 km south of central Cairo and no public transport goes there.
 You’ll either need to hire a private driver or take a private tour.
 (Frustratingly, there are almost no single-day group tours in Egypt, so you’ll always need to arrange transport on a private basis.)